-- Messages are broken into frames

-- Flow Control defines

-- "the way frames are sent, tracked and controlled"

-- may be simple or complex

-- Many examples of protocols around us, e.g. traffic rules (Road Code), 'phone conversations

-- How can we be sure that a protocol is correct?

-- works properly

-- will never suddenly 'freeze'
+- Messages are broken into frames (or packets) - Flow Control defines - "the way frames are sent, tracked and controlled" - may be simple or complex - Flow Control is a very basic kind of protocol - Many examples of protocols around us, e.g. traffic rules (Road Code), 'phone conversations - How can we be sure that a protocol is correct? - works properly - will never suddenly 'freeze'